skasimalla/autoops/README.md

 Being a developer who loves automation and HATES manual work I longed for an "Operations Automation" tool that made my life easier.

-After I left Citi, this problem still lingered in my head and for 2 years I researched various devops and operations tools, having found none, a few months ago decided to build it using Java and Angular.
+After I left that company, this problem still lingered in my head and for 2 years I researched various devops and operations tools, having found none, a few months ago decided to build it using Java and Angular.

 It dynamically generates smart forms for SSH commands and runs them on machines using a maker-checker based approval model and automates the grunt work of running the command, copying the output and responding to the requestor.